 Positive Predictive Value

-This is calculated by dividing the number of people who tested positive through the autoantibody testing and who develop clinical disease by the overall number of people who tested positive through the autoantibody testing.
+This is the ratio of people who test positive through autoantibody testing and who develop clinical disease, compared to the overall number of people who tested positive through the autoantibody testing, whether they developed clinical disease or not.
 A high positive predictive value indicates that more people with the autoantibody but without the clinical disease will eventually develop the disease.

 Autoantibody Tests

 Because healthy people may have some circulating autoantibodies, the presence of autoantibodies in itself doesn’t ensure a diagnosis of autoimmune disease.
-Often, multiple laboratory tests combined with evaluation of signs and symptoms are needed in order to diagnose an autoimmune disease.
+Often, multiple laboratory tests combined with evaluation of signs and symptoms are needed in order to reach a diagnosis.
 Components of a laboratory exam may include a blood count with a metabolic panel for different blood components, inflammatory markers, and autoantibodies.
 (Source)

 An Introduction to Common Autoantibodies